r-Techsupport/rTS_Wiki/docs/safety-security/disk-encryption.md

 ### Encrypting an Entire Disk

-To encrypt an entire disk using VeraCrypt, follow these steps:
+To encrypt an entire disk using VeraCrypt:

 1. Launch VeraCrypt and select "Encrypt a non-system partition/drive".
 2. Select the drive you wish to encrypt.